ealvaro/thedyrt/README.md

 sudo docker-compose stop
 ```

-* Assumptions
+## Assumptions

-Some of the endpoint specs were not determined so the following assumptions were made:
+Some of the system requirements/specs were not determined so the following assumptions were made:

 * DBMS used is `postgres`
 * CREATE endpoints are a POST and must have a body with the Request parameters in json format